vilas27/tv_c-_algorithms/README.md

 The result is a pointer to a array of ints (int*) with all the channels together.

+With project for linux using Eclipse Oxygen.

 ## App to use the Audio Grabber
 Recive the array (int*) from the grabber and split the channels into a differents vectors.

 Save the vectores to binnary files.

+With project for linux using Eclipse Oxygen.